Sango Festival: History

 Sango was a notable strong ruler and magician who became king of the Oyo Empire after succeeding his elder brother who was perceived to be a "weak ruler".
 Believed to bring prosperity to the people of the Oyo Empire during his reign, Sango's death has been linked to different mythical stories.
-It is believed that Sango committed suicide by hanging himself in order to avoid humiliation from one of his powerful chiefs who ordered Sango to vacate his throne or face war.
+His reign ended due to the inadvertent destruction of his palace by lightning.
 Sango was said to have reigned for just seven years as King over Oyo but with such a powerful leadership he was counted as the best King ever in the history of Oyo rulers.
 During the 2021 festivity, the Ayabas i.e. the wife's of King boast of how they stopped rain from falling which would have disturbed the ceremony after consulting the Yemoja and the Sango priest.
 Also, the festival is said to start with Iwure Agba meaning the prayer of the elders that is usually led by the Sango priest.